spolu/settle/site/content/posts/settle-introduction.md

 need to trust Bitcoin to transact in Bitcoin, and everyone needs to trust Ethereum to transact in Ethereum or assets issued on the Ethereum blockchain.
-The centralized nature of the trust involved in these cryptocurrencies being actually at the core of how these currencies operate, as the only viable way so far to properly incentivize a proof-of-work system.
+The centralized nature of the trust involved in these cryptocurrencies being actually at the core of how these currencies operate, as the only viable way to properly incentivize a proof-of-work system.

 *Explore decentralized trust based value exchange*